gerrowadat/log.andvari.net/content/disappoint-people-early.md

 The fix is the same in every case: have the uncomfortable conversation now.
 State what you can actually commit to.
 Document what's out of scope.
 Put confidence levels on your forecasts.
 Publish your priority matrix.
 Be boringly, repetitively explicit about constraints and limitations.

 It's often a good idea to overcompensate when communicating constraints or expectations that may be 'disappointing.'
 The customer who understands your limitations upfront is a customer who can plan around them.
-The customer who discovers them during a crisis is a customer you're about to lose.
+The customer who discovers them during a crisis loses trust, a thing that is hard-won and sometimes impossible to repair.

 It's paradoxical, but the path to being a more reliable partner -- to your customers, your stakeholders, your colleagues -- runs directly through being willing to disappoint them sooner.